pkugla/blog/content/blog/terraform-introduction/index.md

 Welcome to my blog.

-# Deploying simple infrastructure

-As I discussed in my [previous article](https://blog.kug.la/recall-on-the-cloud/), Recall is a cloud-native project, hosted on AWS.
 Arguably the simplest way to deploy resources on any Cloud is by using their online console.
 With that, we can deploy our storage, compute, or networks with just a few clicks.

 This may be the right solution for a small project, where we don't need to manage complex cloud resources.
 Many years ago,